john-azzaro/Study-MongoDB-Basics/README.md

 <br>

-## What is MongoDB compass and what does it do?
+## What does the structure of MongoDB look like?
+To get a good idea of the general structure of MongoDB, install MongoDB Compass.
 MongoDB Compass is a simple GUI that allows users to explore, insert, modify, and delete from your databases visually as well as run ad hoc queries.
 Inside MongoDB compass, you can see all of your **databases**.
 For example, you would see something like the ```testDB``` database.
 ```
         > admin
         > config